PeachDoughnut/Mendelian-Punnett-Squares/README.md

   3. Codominance - when dominance value is equal, the phenotype displays both.
 E.g., if "y"'s dominance == "Y"'s, then "RRYy" becomes "RYr".
 Typical example is with ABO blood types, e.g.: "AO" + "BB" = "AB" (where "A" and "B" are codominant, "O" is less dominant).
   4. Many alleles - this just means more than two alleles can be present: like A, B, and O. Not just two.
 (Fundamental part of python's lists.)
   5. String name appension - some genes should be placed together IN OUTPUT (not changing the fact that it is randomly mixed & sorted): e.g. "A" + "^+" + "B" + "^-" = "A^+B^-" and NOT "AB^+^-".
 If the initial table has corresponding objects in what it is to be appended to (i.e. two children as in "A" and "B", and "^+" and "^-", then it will preserve that order in this name-appension feature.
 If not, then it will just annex to the end or produce unpredictable behaviour.
 I believe I tried to support some of this--but it wasn't the main focus and they are really like annexes to this code--producing spaghetti code.)
+  6. Analysis at the end that produces ratios of said genotypes and phenotypes.

 Limitations & known issues:
   1. Multiple appensions onto the same gene.
 E.g. in main script: if a second gene object is appended onto the blood type BESIDES Rh factor (such as another n-factor antigen), then it breaks down.